FranDepascuali/search-pack/README.md

 Modern AI tools are powerful but fragmented across different providers and IDEs.
 Whether you use ChatGPT, Claude, Gemini, Cursor, or any other AI service, you need a consistent way to find and share code context.

-`code-search` gives you that independence - find code fast, package it with repomix, and use it with whatever AI tool you prefer.
+`search-pack` gives you that independence - find code fast, package it with repomix, and use it with whatever AI tool you prefer.
 No vendor lock-in, no IDE constraints, just your code ready for any AI.

 ## License